Junior Buckeye League Rules

 3.03 Weigh-ins will be held at the annual season “kick off scrimmages” or “Jamboree”.
 All teams in the JBL must participate in the "Kick off Scrimmages", as to be eligible for that year’s playoffs.

-3.04 At the time of weigh-ins, all teams must present a roster including name, jersey number, school, grade, birthdate, age (as of August 31st), to be used as the official weigh in Document for JBL.
+3.04 At the time of weigh-ins, all teams must present a roster including name, jersey number, school, grade, birth date, and age (as of August 31st), to be used as the official weigh-in Document for JBL.

 3.06 Players that choose to not weigh in or not document their weight on the roster will be restricted with an “X" and will follow those guidelines and rules as established for the entirety of the season and playoffs.